Psychedelic drug: The phenethylamine psychedelic mescaline

 Mescaline is sometimes described as the "first psychedelic", as it was the first to be discovered and characterized by the Western world.
 American physician John Raleigh Briggs, living in Texas, learned of peyote from Native Americans and Mexicans, who told him that it produced "beautiful visions" and made them journey into the "spirit world".
 He obtained mescal buttons from Mexico and published a journal article about trying a very low dose of them in May 1887.
 This article is said to have brought peyote into North American pharmacology.
-Briggs described the physiological effects of his experience, such as increased heart rate, and of experiencing "intoxication".
-The article was read by George Davis, of Parke, Davis and Company, who then obtained the buttons from Briggs in June 1887.
+Briggs described the physiological symptoms of his experience, such as dramatically increased heart rate and of experiencing "intoxication".
+However, a modern interpretation is that Briggs simply had a severe panic attack in response to the drug.
+In any case, his article was read by George Davis, of Parke, Davis and Company, who then obtained the buttons from Briggs in June 1887.
 Parke-Davis attempted to market peyote as a cardiac stimulant and for other uses, but met with little success.
 The German pharmacologist Louis Lewin obtained mescal buttons from Parke-Davis during a trip to the United States in 1887 and began studying them and sharing his findings.

-The first known published description of a hallucinogenic peyote experience was by American neurologist Silas Weir Mitchell in December 1896.
-After reading Mitchell's article, others, including psychologist and sexologist Havelock Ellis, American psychologist William James, and German pharmacologist, chemist, and Lewin rival Arthur Heffter, among others, tried peyote and described their experiences.
-Heffter isolated and ingested mescaline from peyote, experiencing psychedelic effects with the pure compound, in 1897, and published his findings in 1898.
+James Mooney, the first Westerner known to have participated in a Native American peyote ceremony in 1892, distributed peyote to a number of authorities in 1894.
+Using these specimens, the hallucinogenic effects of peyote were first properly described by Daniel W. Prentiss and F. P. Morgan in 1895.
+Following this report, American neurologist Silas Weir Mitchell tried peyote and published his experience with it in December 1896.
+After reading Mitchell's article, others, including psychologist and sexologist Havelock Ellis and American psychologist William James tried peyote and described their experiences.
+The German chemist Arthur Heffter isolated and ingested mescaline from peyote, experiencing psychedelic effects with the pure compound, in 1897, and published his findings in 1898.

 Austrian chemist Ernst Späth synthesized mescaline for the first time in 1919.
 The German pharmaceutical company Merck then began distributing pharmaceutical mescaline in 1920.
 The German psychiatrist Kurt Beringer, a student of Lewin and an acquaintance of Hermann Hesse and Carl Jung, became the father of psychedelic psychiatry and conducted experiments with mescaline in more than 60 people starting in 1921.
 He published his monograph on the subject, Der Meskalinrausch (Mescaline Intoxication), in 1927.
 German–American psychologist Heinrich Klüver published his monograph, Mescal: The Divine Plant and Its Psychological Effects, in English in 1928.
 He is said to have been the first to attempt to provide a phenomenological description of the psychedelic experience.
+The French pharmacist Alexandre Rouhier also studied and published on peyote and mescaline with his book Le Peyotl: La Plante Qui Fait les Yeux Émerveillés (Peyote: The Plant That Fills the Eyes with Marvels) in 1927.